-This year, to celebrate NAIDOC Week, the Taronga Zoomobile will be in the Lane Cove Plaza on 10th July from 10.00 am to 11.00 am.
+This year, Animals of the Dreaming will be in the Lane Cove Plaza on Saturday 25 June, 10:00 am – 11:00 am.
 It’s a free event.

 One guest blogger Gemma Quartuccio told us about a previous Animal and the Dreamings event.
 Take it away, Gemma…

 Animals of the Dreamings